 - Developing a Teaching Portfolio - Craft a teaching philosophy statement and document teaching experience and evidence of effectiveness.

 - Diversity in the College Classroom - Become a better college instructor by considering the complex issues of diversity and how to address them effectively in your classroom practice.

 These massive open online courses are designed to prepare aspiring faculty in STEM fields (natural and social sciences, technology, engineering, and mathematics) to be more effective teachers.
-Course 1 was offered in Summer 2017 and Course 2 is being offered in Spring 2017.
+Course 1 was offered in Summer 2017 and Course 2 is being offered in Summer 2017.